Fine-tuning Done Right in Model Editing: Scaling towards Real-world Editing

 \textbf{Experimental Setup.} We apply LocFT-BF to edit a series of Qwen2.5 models ranging from 7B to 72B.
 We evaluate with 1,000 ZsRE samples to balance evaluation coverage and computational feasibility for large models.
 Considering an exhaustive search for the optimal tuning position in larger models, such as Qwen2.5-72B, is computationally prohibitive, we design two heuristic strategies to determine the target layer, based on the optimal position identified in Qwen2.5-7B. \begin{enumerate*}[label=\roman*)] \item[\ding{182}] Default Position: we directly apply the same absolute position (i.e., Layer6.\texttt{MLP}\textsubscript{\texttt{down}}) to all larger models, serving as a straightforward baseline. \item [\ding{183}] Proportional Position: preserve the relative depth of the target layer to account for increasing model depth.
 For instance, since Layer 6 is the 7th layer in the 28-layer Qwen2.5-7B, we select the corresponding 20th layer (i.e., Layer19.\texttt{MLP}\textsubscript{\texttt{down}}) for the 80-layer Qwen2.5-72B, corresponding to $80\times(7/28)=20$. \end{enumerate*}

 \textbf{Experimental Results.} The results in Table~\ref{tab:model_scale} demonstrate that LocFT-BF readily scales to larger models, achieving reliable knowledge updates while maintaining general capabilities.
 Notably, both heuristic strategies for tuning position selection prove effective, eliminating the need for an exhaustive and computationally expensive position search.
 For mid-sized models such as Qwen2.5-14B, the Default Position strategy is sufficient for strong performance, whereas for larger models like Qwen2.5-32B, the Proportional Position strategy yields better results.
 These results highlight that LocFT-BF can be seamlessly extended from 7B to 72B models without redesign, underscoring its simplicity and plug-and-play scalability in practical deployment.
+In contrast, scaling baseline methods to larger models remains challenging.
+Even the most competitive methods, RLEdit and UltraEdit, exhibit further performance degradation on 14B models, as detailed in Appendix~\ref{apd:baseline_14b}.

+Finally, to bridge the dimensions of data and model scaling, we evaluate LocFT-BF in a industrial-scale scenario: \textbf{editing Qwen2.5-72B with 100K samples from ZsRE}.
+In this challenging setting, our method achieves near-perfect reliability (\textbf{99.80\%}) and robust generalization (\textbf{57.60\%}), while effectively retaining the model's general capabilities (\textbf{62.54\%} compared to the original 64.84\%), confirming its practicality for real-world deployment.